Belfast, Dublin & Galway

 Christmas on Cork’s Grand Parade means FOOD.
 Stalls of sweets, artisanal dishes and vats of hot chocolate line the main street, at the base of a Ferris wheel and merry-go-round.
 Pop across to the English Market to sample some spiced beef, a festive Cork delicacy, before visiting Santa’s wonderland in the Bishop Lucey Park.

 One of Ireland's oldest cities dives into the festive season in the shape of Winterval.
-Free and ticketed events range from storytelling in Reginald's Tower to Yuletide Vikings and, of course, the Christmas Market.
+Free and ticketed events range from storytelling in John Roberts Square to Viking Elf Trails and, of course, the Christmas Market.
 If you haven't yet posted your letter to the man in red, make a date with Santa's Giant Post Box.
-For a special treat, hop on the Winterval Express or the Horse-drawn Sleigh.
+For a special treat, hop on the Winterval Express or the Virtual Reality Sleigh Ride.

 And don't miss...

 Santa's Cottage, County Down: Nestled in the Mourne Mountains, Santa’s Cottage is a snug, 19th century retreat, with whitewashed walls, stone floors and open fires.
 Between the orchard, hen house, and trout-filled lakes, Santa never goes hungry.
 Visitors are welcome to pop into the elves’ workshop, meet Rudolph or grab a bite in Mrs Claus’ café.